 Let’s take cooking.
 I’m a good cook.
 I learned to be good at cooking by watching cooking shows, reading cookbooks and committing concepts to memory.
 I have taken deep dives into many focus areas.
 For example, I spent a lot of time trying to define what makes a good scrambled egg and how to make them good every time.
 The goal is nicely seasoned, non-greasy, tender curds.
 I find that most bad eggs are a result of overcooking.
 Is it reasonable to assume that anyone can make a good scrambled egg?
 Yes.
 The person would have to pay attention to the several variables and focus on the goal.
 Not a lot of talent involved.

 For a while, I have perceived certain professional ineptitudes as a lack of ability.
 I think this attitude doesn’t serve me well.
 I’d like to push myself to focus on some learning goals, for which, I will approach learning in a systematic manner.
 Learning goals will be achieved with research and lab experiments.
-If I’m having trouble learning something, I’ll try to see if there is a learning layer under what I am trying to do.
+If I’m having trouble learning something, I’ll try to see if there is an underlying concept that I need to focus on in order to understand the entire task or learning goal.

 That’s the point of this post.
 If I can slow down and approach learning in this way, I will learn a lot of new things.
 It sounds a little hokey but those new pieces of knowledge will be part of who I am.